A Plea for Truth

 -G.K.
 Chesterton

-How can I not forgive others when I see the mercy you have given me.
-How can I not give pardon to those who seek power over others when I look at the times I have done so myself.
-How can I not forgive those who have injured me when I have injured so many of your children along the way…
+How can I not forgive others when I see the mercy you have given me?
+How can I not pardon those who seek power over others when I look at the times I have done so myself?
+How can I not forgive those who have injured me when I have damaged so many of your children along the way…

 “No Peace Without Justice, No Justice Without Forgiveness.”